UkoeHB/bevy_cobweb_ui/src/localization/LOCALIZATION.md

 ### Localizing text

-Adding text localization is as simple as adding a [`LocalizedText`](bevy_cobweb_ui::prelude::LocalizedText) component to your enity, and writing a `fluent` key into the text on that entity.
+Adding text localization is as simple as adding a [`LocalizedText`](bevy_cobweb_ui::prelude::LocalizedText) component to your entity, and writing a `fluent` key into the text on that entity.

 For example (with a `fluent` resource that has a `hello-world = Hello, World!` entry):
 ```rust